Frequently Asked Questions

 How do I find the right fee-only adviser?

 Fee-only advisers are not all the same.
 Some do not choose investments themselves.
 They may hire this out to other individuals for a fee or put their clients only in index funds or ETFs (baskets of securities that match an index, such as the S&P 500), which have average performance by definition.
-You should seek out fee-only advisers who are personally qualified and capable of selecting good investments and have the talent to earn sufficient additional returns to justify their fee.

 How can I verify the credentials of an investment adviser?